dib-lab/2020-ibd/docs/main.md

 To test for sources of variation in these distance matrices, we performed PERMANOVA using the `adonis` function in the R vegan package [@oksanen2010].
 The PERMANOVA was modeled as `~ diagnosis + study accession + library size + number of hashes`.

-### Random forest classification
+### Random forest classifiers

-We built a random forest classifier to predict CD, UC, and non-IBD status using filtered signatures.
+We built random forests classifier to predict CD, UC, and non-IBD status using filtered signatures (hash models), marker genes in the shared 41 genomes (marker gene models), signatures from reads that were detected as marker genes (hash models of marker genes), and marker genes in the full metagenome (full marker gene models).

-First, we transformed sourmash signatures into a hash abundance table where each metagenome was a sample, each hash was a feature, and abundances were recorded for each hash for each sample.
+For models from signatures, we transformed sourmash signatures into a hash abundance table where each metagenome was a sample, each hash was a feature, and abundances were recorded for each hash for each sample.
 We normalized abundances by dividing by the total number of hashes in each filtered signature.
 We then used a leave-one-study-out validation approach where we trained six models, each of which was trained on five studies and validated on the sixth.
 To build each model, we first performed vita variable selection on the training set as implemented in the Pomona and ranger packages [@degenhardt2017; @wright2015].